dpersing/netlify-site/posts/bookexcerpts.md

 If you aren’t already running a program, a good time to start one is when you feel like you have grassroots support.
 That is, when the organization climate is pro-accessibility.
 Ideally the organization culture isn’t actively hostile to accessibility, but you can do this work in any case.

-If you’re worried about your bias and you aren’t sure if grassroots support is there, one of your first activities should be to learn about people’s attitudes about accessibility, which we’ll talk more about in Chapter 12.
+If you’re worried about your bias and you aren’t sure if grassroots support is there, one of your first activities should be to learn about people’s attitudes about accessibility, which we’ll talk more about in Chapter 12: Organizational needs.